Rolodophone/nea/report/report.md

 TODO Do an interview

 The game will be targeted at teenagers to young adults, because that is the age group which plays the most live-action computer games.
 My third party will be Rudy Moran, a year 13 sixth form student.
-Below is my brief interview with him.

-**What is your favourite fighting game and why?**

-**
+Rudy has experience playing PC and Android games so his opinion is valuable help.
+I did prepare some questions for him but the conversation diverged and the result was more useful than the questions anyway.
+Below are my notes for the conversation.

 **What do you think makes a good endless running game?**

-**
+- High score definitely
+- Should change each time you play it
+- Needs some level of randomisation
+- Pickups and items

+**Can you give some examples of items or powerups that I can include in my game?**

+- Health pickup, like bandages
+- Different weapons that you can pick up

 **What important thing do many games get wrong?**

-**

-**What is your opinion on my objectives?**

-**

-**Are there any objectives that you think I should add?**

-**
+- Become stale quickly
+- If there's no progress, you're going to get bored quickly
+- Needs a highscore or leveling up
+- Leveling up means permanently improving the player's abilities (e.g. more health) using XP earnt by getting far

+***Other ideas that came up in the conversation***

+- Swipe with knife for area of effect damage
+- Buttons to change between weapons you have picked up
+- There could be a pistol but with limited ammo, which could be picked up as a rare item

 ## Research